Maha official seeks nod to tie horse on campus of collectorate | Education

 Maha official seeks nod to tie horse on campus of collectorate

-A Maharashtra government official from Nanded on Wednesday requested the district collector to allow him to tie a horse he wants to ride daily to reach his office on the campus of the collectorate.
+A Maharashtra government official from Nanded on Wednesday urged the district collector to allow him to tie a horse he wants to ride daily to reach his office on the campus of the collectorate, saying he cannot use a two-wheeler owing to problem in his spine.

 This unusual request was made by Satish Deshmukh who works as Assistant Auditor in the Employment Guarantee Scheme department in Nanded district collector's office.

+As per the written reply given by the Dean of Nanded-based Dr Shankarrao Chavan Government Medical College, the spine problem could possibly aggravate in such case if a person rides a horse.

+''The person may receive jerks while riding a horse,'' stated the reply sent to Nanded district collector Vipin Itankar.

-Deshmukh stated that he wanted to purchase a horse as he cannot use his two-wheeler owing to some issue in his spine.
+Deshmukh stated in his letter to the collector that he wanted to purchase a horse as he cannot use his two-wheeler owing to some issue in his spine.

-He submitted the letter to collector Vipin Itankar on Wednesday, a copy of which soon went viral on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)